CesiumGS/cesium-webpack-example/TUTORIAL.md

 }
 ```
 3. Run `npm start` and open http://localhost:8080/ in a web browser.
-4. Ensure that you see Hello World!
+4. Verify that you see Hello World!

 ![South San Francisco](./screenshots/hw.png)